PanagiotaGr/Robotic-Self-Confidence-Estimation-Robot-knows-when-NOT-to-trust-itself-/README.md

 ---

-## 12. Author & Acknowledgements
+## Author

-**Author:**
-Panagiota Grosdouli
+**Panagiota Grosdouli**

-This repository reflects my personal experimental work on confidence-aware robotics.
-The code and ideas are developed independently as part of my own exploration of how uncertainty and reliability can be incorporated into ROS 2–based navigation and SLAM systems.
+This repository reflects my experimental work on confidence-aware robotics and integrating uncertainty/reliability into ROS 2 navigation and SLAM systems.

 ---

-## 13. License
+## License

-This project is released under the **MIT License**.
+Released under the **MIT License**.
-You are free to use, modify, and extend it for research or educational purposes, with appropriate attribution.
+Free to use, modify, and extend for research or educational purposes with appropriate attribution.